-If you're selling your crafts online, you know you need images.
+If you're marketing your business through social media, you know you need images.
 Lots of images.

 And you need your images to look professional to make a great impression.